evertonstz/telegram_switch_updates_bot/README.md

 # Install
 Get the latest stable .zip or tar.gz from [releases](https://github.com/evertonstz/telegram_switch_updates_bot/releases) and extract it anywhere you want.
 ### MangoDB
-cd into it and up the docker-compose to get a woking instance of MangoDB and Mango Express.
-Ignore this step if you already have Mango in your server.
+*This is only needed if you don't have MongoDB already in your server*

+Optional: edit the `docker-compose.yml` file with a new password and user.
+Default user is `root` and default password is `examples`

 On linux, if you already have docker and docker-compose and assuming the .zip was extracted at `~/telegram_switch_updates_bot`, this should as simple as:
 ```
 $ cd ~/telegram_switch_updates_bot
 # docker-compose up &
 ```

 ### Env variables
 Most configurations are passed to the bot via .env file.
-Create a .env text file in the bot's main folder (`./telegram_switch_updates_bot/.env`), these are the possible variables you can put there (with fake personal information ofc):
+Create a .env text file in the bot's main folder (`~/telegram_switch_updates_bot/.env`), these are the possible variables you can put there (with fake personal information ofc):
 ```
 #Token for your telegram bot, this is the token Bot Father will give you
 TELEGRAM_TOKEN = 1000251511392:AHKkdhdgmfn-sdsda541-LaFfmfJqQnc